mousepawmedia/calikocat/README.md

 **CalikoCat** is a C++ implementation of the FABRIK inverse kinematics algorithm, based on [Caliko][1].

-It is primarily intended to be used by MousePaw Games' [Anari][2] project.
+It is primarily intended to be used by MousePaw Media's [Anari][2] project.

 ## Authors